Lloyd Cadena: Biography

 Lloyd Cafe Cadena was born on September 23, 1993, in Parañaque.

 He majored in financial management at the Colegio de San Juan de Letran and formerly studied at Olivarez College.
 As a student, he worked in Alyansa Letranista and the Letran Student Council alongside fellow YouTube vlogger and social media personality-activist Mark "MacoyDubs" Averilla.

-Cadena has two older sisters and one older brother.
+Cadena had two older sisters and one older brother.
 His parents, Saturnino Cadena and Lorita Cafe are Filipino migrant workers in the United Arab Emirates.
 Upon Lloyd's newfound fame, he was able to bring his mother home, who in turn has succeeded him in the social media world as "Mother Kween".

 Career

 Vlogging

 Cadena started his main channel back in 2011 with parodies and started uploading videos for his infamous "LC Learns" series.
 His first video on his main channel was a parody of Shakira's "Rabiosa", uploaded on June 3, 2011.
 Before this, Cadena's first video was his parody of Lady Gaga's "Telephone", on his separate channel "Kween LC Updates" in 2010.

-Cadena rose to prominence on YouTube by documenting his travel, adventures, and "all other crazy random things he'll get into as he curiously explores the world," according to his YouTube bio.
-His content featured cooking, unboxing, challenge videos, pranks, and many more.
-One of his vlogs reached 3 million subscribers; other videos on his YouTube channel have received millions of views and more than 252 million total views on his channel.
+Cadena gained recognition on YouTube by documenting his travels, adventures, and 'all the crazy random things he gets into as he curiously explores the world,' as stated in his YouTube bio.
+His content spans various genres, including cooking, unboxing, challenge videos, pranks, and more.
+One of his vlogs has garnered over 3 million subscribers, while other videos on his channel have collectively amassed more than 252 million views.

 He is considered one of the pioneers of YouTube vlogging in the Philippines.
 His videos racked up millions of views, including a 'last to leave the pool' challenge posted in June 2020 and various cooking videos.